-General rule of thumb: If you vomit within 2 hours of taking your pill, treat it as a missed pill and take another one.
+General rule of thumb: If you vomit within two hours of taking your pill, treat it as a missed pill and take another one.
 If you’ve taken your pill more than two hours before vomiting, you’re still protected.

-First, don’t panic!
+First of all, don’t panic!
 If you miss a pill, check out this resource by the Society of Obstetricians and Gynaecologists of Canada, and please use back up protection like condoms for a week.

-If you’re looking forward to a night of drinking, here are some ways to keep your birth control schedule in tact:
+If you’re looking forward to a night of drinking, here are some ways to keep your birth control schedule intact:

 Set an alarm: If you don’t want to take your pill in the middle of the day, set an alarm on your phone for the morning or evening and stick to it.
 Just remember you may need to take your pill in the middle of a party or within the depths of a hangover.